Source code for mhkit.acoustics.analysis

 The functions herein build on each other, with a structured flow that facilitates the

-calculation of sound pressure levels, spectral densities, and banded averages, based on
+calculation of sound pressure spectral densities and banded averages based on

 input audio data.